 Tension I think.
 I was listing to Armistead Maupin being interviewed this morning.
 He quoted Wilkie Collins who said apparently ďmake them laugh, make them cry, make them waitĒ and waiting is about creating tension.
 So I think tension is really important.

 What does it mean to be included in the Orion New Blood Series?

 Well it means a huge amount.
 Before I was published I was working as a bookseller so I know about how many new books get published and if they donít get promoted and if you donít get publicity you go out into a huge pool and you can easily just sink.
 So it is great to be with other fantastic writers.
 It is great to have the promotional stuff happening.
 So it means a huge amount and Orion are just great and fantastic.

 What do you think of the current trends in the genre?

-What novels were the early books that you read, that either influenced you, or made you take up the pen?
+What novels were early books that you read, that either influenced you, or made you take up writing?